open-contracting/cardinal-rs/README.md

 A contracting process is flagged if:

-- Exactly one tenderer submitted at least one bid that is valid (qualified).
+- Exactly one tenderer submitted one or more bids that are valid (i.e. qualified).
 - The tenderer of the valid bids and the suppliers of all active awards are the same.
 - At least 1 other tenderer submitted a bid that was disqualified.